Safebox36/OdaiHTN/readme.md

 These tasks are decomposed until left with only Primitive Tasks, which represent a final plan.
 Compound tasks are comprised of a set of subtasks and a set of conditions.

 ### Primitive Tasks
 Represent a single step that can be performed.
-A set of Primitive Tasks is the plan that are ultimately getting out of OdaiHTN.
+A set of Primitive Tasks is the plan that are ultimately getting out of FluadHTN.
 Primitive Tasks are comprised:

 * Operators
 * Effects